-There has been changes in management since the last audit.
-The facility manager is new to her position and is a qualified diversional therapist with experience in aged care.
-The facility manager is currently being supported by the Radius roving clinical nurse manager.
-There is a new clinical nurse manager commencing in this role in mid-September.
+The facility manager is a registered nurse with experience in aged care.
+The facility manager is currently being supported by the clinical nurse manager and office manager.
 These roles are supported by the Radius regional manager and a national quality manager.